openfun/richie/plugins/README.md

     )

-Factories related to the `fun-cms` Django project or shared by several plugins should be placed in the `common` module
+Factories related to the `richie` Django project or shared by several plugins should be placed in the `common` module